 Personally I am not a world class skier, but I enjoy a day on the slopes.
 Therefore, this blog gives a review of the conditions as a casual skier, not as a pro.

-We stayed for two nights in Banff to make a trip out of the experience, although from Calgary you don’t need to stay any closer to the mountains to get to the hills in the morning.
+We stayed for two nights in Banff to make a trip out of the experience, although you don’t need to stay closer than Calgary to get to the hills in the morning.
 Our first day was spent picking up gear and driving into the mountains.
-We stopped at Two Jack Lake after entering the park.
 Remember to buy a park pass before entering Banff (AMA has deals on the annual pass if you live in Canada).
-We ate lunch by the lake and went for a walk around it, though the snow impeded our way somewhat and we had to turn back.

 We picked up Subway before heading to the hill to avoid the ski lodge prices, but you could always pack food from home for the cheapest (and healthiest) option.

-We arrived at Sunshine just after nine, and got ourselves ready from the trunk of my car.
-If you haven’t been to Sunshine before, it is a little different from other hills in the Rockies as you take a gondola up to the base of the mountains.
 Sunshine has three main mountains with maintained runs for skiers, Goat’s Eye Mountain as the first stop on the gondola, and Lookout Mountain and Mount Standish at the top.
 There are plenty of runs for all levels, and it would certainly take multiple days to explore all the mountains thoroughly.

 We spent the day at the top of the gondola, in the area known as the Sunshine Bowl with Lookout and Mt.
 Standish creating a circular skiing area.

 We got very lucky with our weather for a January ski day.
 The sun was out for the morning and through lunch.
-Some clouds rolled through in the afternoon, which isn’t uncommon for Sunshine – in fact there are signs in case of limited visibility to help skiers back down if the weather turns unexpectedly.
+Some clouds rolled through in the afternoon, which isn’t uncommon for Sunshine.
+In fact, there are signs in case of limited visibility to help skiers back down if the weather turns unexpectedly.

 On our third day, we stopped in Canmore for the afternoon on our way back to the city.
-If you not from the area, you may find the town quite recognizable from The Last of Us as they filmed there (as well as many other areas in Alberta).
-We browsed the Canmore tea shop and left with some Earl Grey.
-After browsing some of the other shops on and near main street, we grabbed lunch from Graze, before picking up drinks at Beamer’s for the ride home.
+If you not from the area, you may find the town quite recognizable from ‘The Last of Us’ as they filmed there (as well as many other areas in Alberta).

 Discover more from Immersive Traveller